If you want to create a custom app and want to know how to make money out of it,

 How does a free app make money without ads?

-To create online revenue there are other ways than ads, paid installs, in-app purchases.
+To create online revenue there are other ways than ads, paid installs, and in-app purchases.
 There are some innovative strategies to monetize mobile apps.

 - Expand to gaming